Joshalexjacobs/SlimeBattleSystem/README.md

 - Fleeing
 - Awarding Experience Points
 - Awarding Gold Points
+- Determining items dropped

 ## What's missing?

+### Spells and Items
+I originally planned on baking spells and items into the package, but after some testing decided that this will be much more flexible if handled by the user.

 ### Status ailments
 Currently there is no way to impair a player character or enemy's status (eg. Sleep, Poison, Paralysis, etc).
 These kinds of impairments are crucial to Dragon Quest and most other RPGs so I will be adding them in the near future, but for now they have not been included.